When I Will Be Gone

 When I Will Be Gone (L'Âge de braise) is a Canadian drama film, directed by Jacques Leduc and released in 1998.
 The film stars Annie Girardot as Caroline Bonhomme, an elderly woman who is preparing for death.

-The cast also includes France Castel, Pascale Bussières, Domini Blythe, Widemir Normil, Denise Bombardier and Jean-Guy Bouchard.
+The cast also includes France Castel, Pascale Bussières, Domini Blythe, Widemir Normil, Denise Bombardier, Mireille Métellus and Jean-Guy Bouchard.
 The film was inspired in part by the death of Leduc's own mother.

 Pierre Letarte received a Jutra Award nomination for Best Cinematography at the 1st Jutra Awards in 1999.